boveus/hyrax-wiki/Sufia-Management-Guide.md

 ## Customizing metadata

 Chances are you will want to customize the default metadata provided by Sufia.
-Here's [a guide](https://github.com/projecthydra/sufia/wiki/Customizing-Metadata) to help you with that.
+Here's [a guide](https://github.com/projecthydra/sufia/wiki/Customizing-Metadata) to help you with that in Sufia >= 7.0.0.
+If you need similar instructions for Sufia 6.x, read more about [customizing metadata in 6.x](https://github.com/projecthydra/sufia/wiki/Customizing-Metadata-(Sufia-6.x).

 ## Admin Users